Mineral: Crystal structure and habit

 Differences in crystal structure and chemistry greatly influence other physical properties of the mineral.
 The carbon allotropes diamond and graphite have vastly different properties; diamond is the hardest natural substance, has an adamantine lustre, and belongs to the isometric crystal family, whereas graphite is very soft, has a greasy lustre, and crystallises in the hexagonal family.
 This difference is accounted for by differences in bonding.
 In diamond, the carbons are in sp3 hybrid orbitals, which means they form a framework where each carbon is covalently bonded to four neighbours in a tetrahedral fashion; on the other hand, graphite is composed of sheets of carbons in sp2 hybrid orbitals, where each carbon is bonded covalently to only three others.
 These sheets are held together by much weaker van der Waals forces, and this discrepancy translates to large macroscopic differences.

 Twinning is the intergrowth of two or more crystals of a single mineral species.
 The geometry of the twinning is controlled by the mineral's symmetry.
 As a result, there are several types of twins, including contact twins, reticulated twins, geniculated twins, penetration twins, cyclic twins, and polysynthetic twins.
 Contact, or simple twins, consist of two crystals joined at a plane; this type of twinning is common in spinel.
 Reticulated twins, common in rutile, are interlocking crystals resembling netting.
 Geniculated twins have a bend in the middle that is caused by start of the twin.
 Penetration twins consist of two single crystals that have grown into each other; examples of this twinning include cross-shaped staurolite twins and Carlsbad twinning in orthoclase.
 Cyclic twins are caused by repeated twinning around a rotation axis.
 This type of twinning occurs around three, four, five, six, or eight-fold axes, and the corresponding patterns are called threelings, fourlings, fivelings, sixlings, and eightlings.
 Sixlings are common in aragonite.
 Polysynthetic twins are similar to cyclic twins through the presence of repetitive twinning; however, instead of occurring around a rotational axis, polysynthetic twinning occurs along parallel planes, usually on a microscopic scale.

-Crystal habit refers to the overall shape of crystal.
+Crystal habit refers to the overall shape of the aggregate crystal of any mineral.
 Several terms are used to describe this property.
-Common habits include acicular, which describes needlelike crystals as in natrolite, bladed, dendritic (tree-pattern, common in native copper), equant, which is typical of garnet, prismatic (elongated in one direction), and tabular, which differs from bladed habit in that the former is platy whereas the latter has a defined elongation.
+Common habits include acicular, which describes needle-like crystals as in natrolite; dendritic (tree-pattern) is common in native copper or native gold with a groundmass (matrix); equant, which is typical of garnet; prismatic (elongated in one direction) as seen in kunzite or stibnite; botryoidal (like a bunch of grapes) seen in chalcedony; fibrous, which has fibre-like crystals as seen in wollastonite; tabular, which differs from bladed habit in that the former is platy whereas the latter has a defined elongation as seen in muscovite; and massive, which has no definite shape as seen in carnallite.
 Related to crystal form, the quality of crystal faces is diagnostic of some minerals, especially with a petrographic microscope.
 Euhedral crystals have a defined external shape, while anhedral crystals do not; those intermediate forms are termed subhedral.